alwaysdata/documentation/languages/python/configuration/index.en.md

 You need to always use `python` (or `/usr/bin/python`).
 Never use `python3`, `python2`, `python2.7` or any other command.

-To force the use of a different version of Python other than the default one, define the environment variable `PHYTHON_VERSION`:
+To force the use of a different version of Python other than the default one, define the environment variable `PYTHON_VERSION`:

 ```sh
 $ PYTHON_VERSION=2.7 python